christian-marie/oauth2-server/docs/installation.md

 Requests for non-protected paths, and authenticated requests for protected paths should be forwarded to the IP address and port configured in the `api` group as described above.

+You can find excerpts of these configuration files in the `examples/` directory.

 Testing
 -------